HubReb/mmt_foil_exp/results.md

     * nearly every per-word attention is on the left with most of them high valued
     * <eos> is exception: center receives a bit of attention
+    * montagne enneigèe has low attention on the montain (wide spread in center)
+    * saut (jump) on one part of left edge of image
+    * un is on the yellow tent
+    * no further connection output word - to attention
     * heatmap has one hotspot on the left center, few light blue in the center and many slightly attented pixels in the center and the left. rem 2
     * textual attention distributed over pink and sky for all french words, more evenly than for rem 1
-    * hotspot in every per word attention image
     * max. image attention is 0.14
-    * overall more attention
     * heatmap
         * one hotspot on the left hand side, one light blue
         * all others distributed over left and center and only slightly attended
+    * debout is only hotspot (standing) on the left side, right at the edge
+    * other words have attention in the same spot, but only light blue at most
 * rem 3
     * textual attention more focussed now (more word to word attentions)
     * image attention max at 0.04 -> greatly decreased
-    * mostly the same pixels with the same attention only the hotspots are entirely missing
     * again most per-word image attention focused on the left side
-    * last two focussed on top left corner
+    * des has only red hotspot on the tents
+    * montagnes has light blue attention on one spot on the left edge
+    * russes  has light blue attention on one spot on the top edge
+    * un has has light blue attention on the tents and more beneath the yellow tents
+    * no similarity between attention spot and output words

 * rem 4
     * textual attention slightly less focussed, again only the first few translated  words have textual attention
     * image attention at max 0.08
-    * per-word image attention again focus on the left side  with left bottom corner for almost all words
+    * per-word image attention again focus on the left side (lower half) for almost all words
         * attention only differs in strength
+        * some other spots get some attention as well
+        * again no relation to sentence
     * heatmap
         * reflects per-word attention
         * one hotspot on the left